aderusha/HASwitchPlate/Documentation/02_Nextion_HMI.md

 | 2      | Consolas 48 point | 10 characters           | 1 lines              |
 | 3      | Consolas 80 point | 6 characters            | 1 lines              |
 | 4      | Webdings 56 point | 8 characters            | 1 lines              |

-## Nextion color codes

-The Nextion environment utilizes RGB 565 encoding, which is a little unusual.
-[Use this handy convertor to select your colors and convert to the RGB 565 format](https://nodtem66.github.io/nextion-hmi-color-convert/index.html).

-## Advanced use

-For advanced customization you will need to download the (Windows-only) [Nextion editor](https://nextion.itead.cc/resource/download/nextion-editor/).
-You can find instructions on its use [here](https://www.itead.cc/blog/nextion-editor-a-basic-introduction).

-The Nextion accepts and sends commands over the serial interface.
-A [detailed guide to the Nextion instruction set can be found here](https://nextion.itead.cc/resources/documents/instruction-set/).
-[A mostly-complete list of all available instructions and their use is available here](https://www.itead.cc/wiki/Nextion_Instruction_Set).

 ## HOW TO: Run this software with an ESP8266 only